Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 </div>
 ```

 ### Step 5.
+Displaying filtered length

 We want to display the number of hits.
-So what we can do
+So what we can do:

 __src/app/shared/criteria/criteria.component.ts__